DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 ![Eps Win3](images/63_eps-w_3.png)

 Right click on the file and select edit to edit it with a text editor (notepad etc).

+#### For multi-sig wallets

-If you are following the cold storage guide or already have an electrum wallet, open the wallet in Electrum (otherwise, create a new wallet).
+If you are following the hodl-guide or already have an electrum wallet, open the wallet in Electrum (otherwise, create a new wallet).
 Go to `Wallet>Information` and copy the Master Public Key of cosigner 1.
 In the config.cfg-file, we are going to change the row
 ```
 # multisig_wallet = 2 xpub……
 ```